Dysbarism

-Dysbarism refers to medical conditions resulting from changes in ambient pressure.
+Dysbarism or dysbaric disorders are medical conditions resulting from changes in ambient pressure.
 Various activities are associated with pressure changes.
-Underwater diving is the most frequently cited example, but pressure changes also affect people who work in other pressurized environments (for example, caisson workers), and people who move between different altitudes.
+Underwater diving is a frequently cited example, but pressure changes also affect people who work in other pressurized environments (for example, caisson workers), and people who move between different altitudes.
+A dysbaric disorder may be acute or chronic.

 Ambient pressure

-Ambient pressure is the pressure in the water around the diver (or the air, with caisson workers etc.).
+Ambient pressure on a diver is the pressure in the water around the diver (or the air, with caisson workers etc.).
+It is the sum of the atmospheric pressure at the surface and hydrostatic pressure due to the depth.
 As a diver descends, the ambient pressure increases.
-At 10 m in salt water, it is twice the normal pressure than that at the surface.
-At 40 meters (a common recommended limit for recreational diving) it is 5 times the pressure than at sea level.
+At 10 m in seawater, it is twice the normal atmospheric pressure at the surface.
+At 40 meters (a common recommended limit for recreational diving) it is 5 times the pressure at sea level.

-Pressure decreases as we rise above sea level, but less dramatically.
+Pressure decreases with altitude above sea level, but less dramatically.
 At 3000 feet altitude (almost 1000 meters), the ambient pressure is almost 90% of sea level pressure.
 Ambient pressure does not drop to 50% of sea level pressure until 20,000 feet or 6,000 meters altitude.

 Effects of pressure on the body

 Direct effects on tissues

-This is not of practical importance, because the body is mostly composed of barely compressible materials such as water.
-People often wonder whether scuba divers feel their body being crushed by the pressure, but divers would have to reach depths of thousands of feet before their flesh began to suffer significant compression.
+This is usually not of practical importance, because the body is mostly composed of barely compressible materials such as water.
+Comression arthralgia is one of the few known conditions which may be a direct effect of pressure at depths where breathing of ambient pressure gas is feasible.

 Gas filled spaces

 Gas is very compressible.
-Humans have many air spaces: sinuses, middle ears, gas in our bowels, cavities in our teeth, and largest of all, our lungs.
-On land in our daily lives, the pressure in our air spaces is usually exactly the same as the pressure outside, because our air spaces are connected to the outside world.
-If there was a pressure difference between the outside world and one of our air spaces, then we experience painful pressure on the walls of that air space, as air pushes from the higher-pressure side to the lower-pressure side.
-This is why we sometimes get painful ears on air trips.
+At survivable pressures most gases occupy a volume inversely proportional to the pressure.
+There are gas filled spaces in the human body such as the lungs, upper airway and the connected paranasal sinuses and middle ears, gas in the gastro-intestinal tract, and cavities in the teeth.
+In daily life the pressure in these spaces is usually exactly the same as the pressure outside, because the air spaces are connected to the outside world.
+If there is a pressure difference between the outside world and one of these air spaces, the air space will change volume as much as the surrounding tissues allow, after which the wall will be stretched painfully and may rupture.